Alister McGrath: Views

 A former atheist, McGrath accepts and promotes evolution.
 In 2004 McGrath suggested in The Twilight of Atheism that atheism was in decline.
 He has been highly critical of Richard Dawkins, calling him "embarrassingly ignorant of Christian theology".
 His book, The Dawkins Delusion? – a response to Dawkins's The God Delusion – was published by SPCK in February 2007, and the two had public debate on the topic, "Does religious belief damage the health of a society, or is it necessary to provide the moral and ethical foundations of a healthy society?"

 McGrath has also debated with Daniel Dennett, at the Greer-Heard Point-Counterpoint Forum in New Orleans in February 2007, as well as Christopher Hitchens at Georgetown University.
 In March 2007, McGrath debated with Peter Atkins at the University of Edinburgh on the topic 'Darwin and Humanity: Should We Rid the Mind of God?'
 In November that year, he debated with Susan Blackmore on the existence of God.
 McGrath has debated with David Helfand at the Veritas Forum on whether belief in God is a delusion.
 In 2011, he debated with Stephen Law on the topic 'Why Won't God Go Away?'
 He was interviewed by Richard Dawkins about his book Dawkins' God and faith in general for the television documentary The Root of All Evil?
 McGrath's interview was not included in the final cut, but the unedited footage is available online.

+Personal life

+In 1980, he married Joanna Collicutt.
+She is a psychologist, Anglican priest, and academic specialising in the psychology of religion.
+Together they have two children.